 What Is Passive Income?

 There are a ton of ways to make passive income.
 As we said above, not all methods are entirely passive.
 Let’s take a look at the top ways to make passive income based on their levels of involvement.
-Don’t forget that even if you’re involved in these projects, in may be considered active income due to the number of hours you put in.

 Top Ways to Make Passive Income – Less Involvement